-A right solution should provide access to key documents such as work order instructions, technical documents and safety instructions in variety of formats including PDF.
+A right solution should provide access to key documents such as work order instructions, technical documents, and safety instructions in a variety of formats including PDF.
 This way field technicians and plant personnel can make informed decisions about work orders and assignments, while considerably cutting down costs on printing.

 8. Quick deployment

 A good mobile solution should be able to quickly adapt to an organization’s infrastructure, enabling quick deployment and minimizing implementation timelines.